Manage your expectations

 Design genre: Architectural features associated with period designs such as Georgian can add to build costs.

-Build quality: Those of you seeking to build to the highest of standards will not be surprised to learn that it will increase your build costs.
+Build quality: Those of you seeking to build to the highest of standards will not be surprised to learn that higher build quality will increase your build costs.

-Site conditions: Ground levels, drainage, availability of services, mature trees, special foundations, forming a new access or special circumstances such as drain diversions and contaminated land, will all influence your build costs.
+Site conditions: Ground levels, drainage, availability of services, presence of trees, special foundations, forming a new access or special circumstances such as drain diversions or if your plot is contaminated, will all influence your build costs.

-Level of involvement/Build route: It is generally true that the more you can contribute to the building process either through physical work or project management the less it will cost to build your home.
+Level of involvement/Build route: The more you can contribute to the building process the less it will cost to build your home.
 However you need to balance that with the time you have available.
-The most popular build route is where a single builder constructs the house in conjunction with our service and is sometimes referred to as the ‘hands-off’ option.
+The most popular build route is where a single builder constructs the house in conjunction with the Design & Materials service and is referred to as the ‘hands-off’ or ‘design & build’ option.

-Supplementary costs: There is a range of other costs you need to allow for such as professional fees, external works, structural warranty, site insurance, essential services (water and electricity) and Local Authority charges, being some common examples.
+Supplementary costs: There is a range of other costs you need to allow for; such as architect fees, engineers fees, energy consultant, external works, structural warranty, site insurance, essential services (water and electricity) and Local Authority charges, being some common examples.